Nothing is more powerful

 than an idea whose time has come.

 All living beings strive to unfold their inherent potential in the best possible way.

-If unimpaired, this leads to developing a coherent self, composed of body and of soul.
-With this, we perceive ourselves as well as our surroundings.
-We process the information we have taken in and act on it in the best possible way, according to our inner nature.
+If unimpaired, this leads to the emergence of a coherent self of body and mind.
+With this self, we perceive ourselves and our environment, we process the absorbed information and act in the best possible way, according to our nature.